This degree has three stages, each comprising 120 credits.

 Skills for career development

-The BA (Honours) Health and Social Care (R26) emphasises crossing professional boundaries and the service user’s perspective, and is closely attuned to care sector priorities.
-You’ll acquire a strong set of highly-valued transferable skills, including skills in written communication; finding, evaluating and presenting research and other sources of information; problem-solving; leadership and management skills; and time management.
-You’ll learn to work independently and as part of a team, and gain a good understanding of the role of information technology in care.
+The BA (Honours) Health and Social Care (R26) emphasises crossing professional boundaries and the service user’s perspective, and it closely follows care sector priorities.
+You’ll acquire a strong set of highly valued transferable skills, including skills in written communication; finding, evaluating and presenting research and other sources of information; problem-solving; leadership and management skills; and time management.
+You’ll learn to work independently and as part of a team, and gain a good understanding of the role of IT in care settings.

-This degree is applicable to a wide range of health and social care careers in the statutory, voluntary or private sectors.
+This degree is applicable to a wide range of health and social care careers in the statutory, voluntary or private sectors, though some careers may require further study, training and/or work experience beyond your degree.
 Some of our students include:

 - care managers